sayjava/phake/README.md

 | -t, --template | -       | file/directory containing `.hbs` files  |
 | -o, --output   | cwd     | The directory to write the output files |

-### File naming
+## File Naming

+Improve the functionality of the `phake` CLI with the following enhancements:

-`phake` CLI uses the file extensions to name the output of the file that is written to the output directory.
-If not extension is supplied, the output will contain no file extension
+- The `phake` CLI now intelligently uses file extensions to name the output files that are written to the output directory.
+- If no file extension is supplied, the output file will still be created but without any file extension.
+- This flexible approach allows you to specify the desired file extension for the output, providing compatibility with various file formats and ensuring clarity in file naming.
+- You can now generate output files with the appropriate extensions, making it easier to identify and work with the generated files.
+- This enhancement adds versatility to the `phake` CLI, catering to a wider range of use cases and preferences.

 Examples